Frequently Asked Questions About the Pathology Residency Program at the University of Utah

-Many research opportunities are available covering a wide range of areas from basic science to preclinical to clinical research.
+Many research opportunities are available covering a wide range of areas from basic science to clinical and translational research.
 Though not required, all residents are encouraged to pursue research projects as part of their training.
-Trainees with an interest in research will find enthusiastic support from the faculty, including help in identifying research mentors.
-Residents may also choose to do one or more months of research elective rotations, allowing them to spend more focused time on a research project.
+AP/CP residents may choose to do one or more months of research elective rotations, allowing them to spend more focused time on a research project.
 Residents in the AP-Only or CP-Only tracks may choose to spend up to 6 months on research elective rotations, depending on their career trajectory.
 In 2016, we formalized the American Board of Pathology's Physician Scientist track, which allows for an additional department funded research year for resident’s that match to this track.
 The department offers internal grants to support resident research, generously covers travel expenses for residents to present research findings at national meetings, and holds an annual Resident Research Grand Rounds to showcase resident research activities.
 Find more information on research opportunities.
 Recent publications by our Pathology Residents can be sen here.

 Do residents receive money for books or travel?

 Yes.
-Books for incoming residents are paid for by the department.
-Residents in their PGY-1 year receive basic pathology text books as well as $500 per year towards books and travel expenses to be used towards attending educational conferences.
-Residents in their PFY-2 year and beyond receive $1,000 toward books and travel.
+Residents in their PGY-1 year receive a selection of foundational pathology text books as well as $500 towards additional books or educational travel expenses.
+Residents in their PGY-2 year and beyond receive $1,000 toward books and travel.
 In addition, residents who present research or who are a delegate to a national organization receive funds from the department to cover the costs of airfare, hotel, conference registration, and per diem to attend a national conference.
 The funding for research-related travel is separate (in addition to) the regular resident book and travel fund of $1000/year for PGY-2 to PGY-4.

 How many cases do the residents participate in?